Here are a few egg facts that I hope you will find really useful.

 better or worse.
 Even though the brown ones cost more in the supermarkets.
 What determines the nutritional value of an egg is what the hens were fed.

 I like to buy from a local couple whose hennies (as they're affectionately known) produce the best eggs I have ever tasted.

-The shells are tough as nails, the yolks deep yellow and firm and the whites seem reluctant to leave the yolk’s side!
+The shells are tough as nails, the yolks a deep, dark yellow and firm and the whites seem reluctant to leave the yolk’s sides!
 And the shells are interestingly colored brown with some white markings!
 These free-range hens lay great-tasting eggs.
 Way better than commercial ones.

 Yes, you can keep eggs at room temperature as long as the shells are perfectly intact.
 BUT, eggs will last longer if refrigerated.

 way you need to store them with the pointed end down.
 By keeping the